FREE Concierge Vacation Planning

 • Staterooms that are midship, and on higher decks have a higher category and thus price.

 • Guarantees - these stateroom types are often offered at a significant discount, however it means that you're guaranteed a stateroom type, but not a location when you book.
 The cruise line will tell you where the stateroom will be.
-Often rooms that are a guarantee may have additional restrictions or not qualify for certain promotions.
+Often rooms that are a guarantee may have additional restrictions or not qualify for certain promotions or have an obstructed view - but are usually the least expensive options onboard.

 Other Vocabulary and Costs